jorundev/alloy/README.md

 To get a simple ISO file with GRUB simply do `make` for the debug version

-To make a (faster) release build.
+To make a (faster and smaller) release build.
 Do

 `PROFILE=release make`